kremalicious/gatsby-plugin-matomo/README.md

 - don't load anything in non-production environments
 - consent mode for privacy
 - allow loading tracking script locally
+- define paths to be excluded from tracking
 - dev mode for local development

 ## Usage